 50% of our people between the age of 19 and 24 are studying.
-We have 461 higher education facilities some of which have a tradition of excellence built up over hundreds of years.
+We have about 450 higher education facilities some of which have a tradition of excellence built up over hundreds of years.
 We are one of the most competitive education markets in Europe.
-More than 1100 research facilities in Poland which employ over 119,000 R&D specialists conduct globally important research.
+Research facilities in Poland employ nearly 130,000 R&D specialists working on globally important research.
 Many centres are affiliated with academic centres.
 Harnessing the wealth of this potential to use in the business world is a challenge and opportunity for investors.